skytap/well-architected-framework/operations/connectivity/README.md

 others.

-While every application is unique, most apps do have a lot in common with each other.
-Skytap's Cloud Solutions Architects are accustomed to looking for the important inflection points in your application's design, and making a recommendation based on your application's current and future needs.
-"Lift and Shift" migration options exist for the x86 and Power platforms supported in Skytap, and in simpler cases can mean very little change is required from a hosting and network perspective to your individual VMs and LPARs.
+While every application is unique, most apps do have a lot in common with each other. {{site.Brand}} Cloud Solutions Architects are accustomed to looking for the important inflection points in your application's design, and making a recommendation based on your application's current and future needs.
+"Lift and Shift" migration options exist for the x86 and Power platforms supported in {{site.Brand}}, and in simpler cases can mean very little change is required from a hosting and network perspective to your individual VMs and LPARs.
 However, cloud migration does offer many opportunities to revisit current hosting- and network-based design